gizinski-jacek/multi-viewer/README.md

 VIMEO_ACCESS_TOKEN
 ```

-**NEXT_PUBLIC_EMBED_DOMAIN** is the URL of your app.
+**NEXT_PUBLIC_EMBED_DOMAIN** should be the full URL of your app.

 ## Features

-- Support for different video/livestream sites
+- Support for different video/livestreaming sites
-- Integrated chat if present
+- Integrated chat if supported by the original host
-- Playlist showing list videos/livestreams
+- Playlist showing ordered list of videos and livestreams
-  - Ability to reorder or remove entirely
+  - Ability to reorder or remove each media
 - Responsive and adjustable UI

 ## Status